nmisyats/aurora/README.md

 from matplotlib import pyplot as plt

 import aurora as au
-from aurora import Frame, BBox, PhysicalModel, ModelConfig, RayDataset, StratifiedSampler from aurora.models import SpectralMLP
+from aurora import Frame, BBox, ModelConfig, RayDataset, StratifiedSampler from aurora.models import SpectralMLP

 # Choose a device to run the reconstruction on